Shoggomo/bundestags_protocol_toc_converter/README.md

-# Bundestags protocol TOS converter
+# Bundestags protocol TOC converter

 > **Note**: This script currently was only tested with the protocols of the 18.
 Wahlperiode.